2i2c-org/team-compass/communication/mailinglist.md

 This is a more attentive and personal audience than our blog, so we use the mailing list to **signal boost particularly important information**, or to **ask others to signal-boost for us**.

-## How to access Mailchimp

-We have a single Mailchimp account and share access to team members via a single `username`/`password`.
-The {role}`Executive Director` is responsible for this information, though others on the team may have it as well.
-If you'd like access, ask the ED or one of the team members with this information.

-## What to share with our mailing list

-Here are a few ideas for major topics to share with our mailing lists:
+(mailinglist:topics)=

-## Things to post in our mailing list
+## What to post on our mailing list

 - **Major community updates**.
 Our quarterly / annual community updates that summarize our major progress and challenges.
 - **Job postings**.
 When we post a new job, share it with our mailing list and ask them to share it with their networks.
 - **Major blog posts**.
 If we write a blog post about our service that is particularly impactful or important, we can post it to our mailing list for extra visibility.

+## Access Mailchimp

+We have a single Mailchimp account and share access to team members via a single `username`/`password`.
+The {role}`Executive Director` is responsible for this information, though others on the team may have it as well.
+If you'd like access, ask the ED or one of the team members with this information.

 ## Send e-mails via Mailchimp